mspncp/gosu-wiki/To Do.md

   * Expose Gosu Directories in Ruby
   * Make sure that Gosu::clamp prevents NaN whenever possible
   * Look at Jamer's commit re: improved image loading
-  * Add more #inspect strings (makes Gosu easier to use with irb/Pry)
   * Assure Gosu::File also creates directories as necessary
   * Find out why this could happen: 'RuntimeError: While calculating the width of a text, the following error occured: The operation completed successfully.'
   * Add Gosu::potential\_fps